-Dan Fesperman is a reporter for The Baltimore Sun and a published author of several thrillers.
+Dan Fesperman, author of Layover In Dubai, is a reporter for The Baltimore Sun and a published author of several thrillers.
 The plots were inspired by the author’s own international assignments in countries such as Yugoslavia, Afghanistan, United Arab Emirates and Germany.

 In Layover in Dubai, Sam Keller, an auditor for pharmaceutical company is in Dubai, traveling with a colleague who has a reputation for indulging himself on the trips.
 Sam has been enlisted by his V.P. for Corporate Security to spy on the colleague and report back to her.
 So, when the partner is murdered in a Dubai brothel, he knows he is in big trouble: He is soon targeted by crooked cops, Russian mobsters, a bent diplomat, and people from his own company; his best hope is Anwar Sharaf, a Dubai police lieutenant.